+b.
 Advances to other entities and parties

-One interest bearing full recourse loan of \$300,000 (2015:Nil) was advanced to one entity.
+One interest bearing full recourse loan of \$106,377 (2016:\$300,000) was advanced to one entity.
 The loan have corporate guarantee as securities and have fixed repayment term.
 No provision was made during the year.
 None were written down during the year.
+The loan was repaid as at reporting date.